 Pro Stripped down to the bone

-Since its stripped down. its fast and you dont have to deal with bloatware.
+Since its stripped down, it is fast and you don't have to deal with bloatware.

 Con Not for the faint of heart

 Arch only holds your hand a little bit of the way.
 While documentation is great, you are expected to know what you're doing.
 The result is that when you find the solution for a problem on a forum or elsewhere, the response may be completely over your head.
 If you're not well-versed in Linux, what would be a minor issue on another distribution can become a drawn-out research project on Arch, as you learn all the inner workings of the operating system, until you understand it well enough to solve your problems yourself.

 Con Manual install process

 The installation process for Arch Linux is not as streamlined as it is in other distributions.
 You have to install the OS, Desktop Environment, Network software and configure everything by yourself.

 You have to install your day-to-day software requirements manually.